 But BAS also can come with hidden costs associated with developing information-technology security plans and the purchase of annual licensing agreements.
 Also, software upgrades are inevitable over the life cycle of a BAS.
 Other issues that can arise involve support to provide virus protection if the system is on a network as a way of ensuring hackers do not get in, especially with supervisory control and data acquisition (SCADA) systems, which provide control across multiple sites and large distances.

 One important issue for technicians is the expertise to program multiple systems.
-In some cases, BAS are proprietary, and manufacturers in some cases can hesitate to provide training or detailed user manuals.
+In some cases, BAS is proprietary, and manufacturers in some cases can hesitate to provide training or detailed user manuals.
 This might delay return to service of equipment that displays cryptic failure codes.

-If multiple or new BAS are part of a new sustainable building, managers must ensure technicians receive proper training and that the training is documented.
+If multiple or new BAS is part of a new sustainable building, managers must ensure technicians receive proper training and that the training is documented.
 It is not uncommon to forget the content of the training by the time they return to using the system.

 Sustainable facilities will remain a high priority due to environmental awareness and the need to reduce energy costs.
-As a result, maintenance and engineering managers need to understand the role of BAS and HVAC systems in achieving these goals and be informed when working with architects, engineers and construction companies in the design and construction of such facilities.
+As a result, maintenance and engineering managers need to understand the role of BAS and HVAC systems in achieving these goals and be informed when working with architects, engineers, and construction companies in the design and construction of such facilities.
 Good decisions will ensure a successful, bottom-line friendly transition to sustainable operations and maintenance.

-Christopher R. Williamson, P.E., CMRP, CEM, LEED AP — firstname.lastname@example.org— works for Jacobs Engineering as a maintenance director of a federal installation in Southeastern Virginia with more than 270 buildings.
-He has more than 20 years experience as an electrician, electrical design engineer and maintenance manager.
+Christopher R. Williamson, P.E., CMRP, CEM, LEED AP — email@example.com— works for Jacobs Engineering as a maintenance director of a federal installation in Southeastern Virginia with more than 270 buildings.
+He has more than 20 years experience as an electrician, electrical design engineer, and maintenance manager.